Jwink3101/dfb/docs/CLI_help.md

 Config & Cache Settings:
   --config file         (Required) Specify config file.
 Can also be specified via the
-                        $DFB_CONFIG_FILE environment variable or is implied if executing the config file itself. $DFB_CONFIG_FILE is currently not set.
+                        $DFB_CONFIG environment variable or is implied if executing the config file itself. $DFB_CONFIG is currently not set.
   -o 'OPTION = VALUE', --override 'OPTION = VALUE'
                         Override any config option for this call only.
 Must be specified as 'OPTION = VALUE', where VALUE should be proper